Home Renovations & Extensions.

 However, in an economic downturn, builders and suppliers are open to negotiation price.
 Currently, building costs are much closer to the real value of the home.
 Therefore, if you make it clear that you have a strict budget, suppliers can advise you on less expensive options, with the same finish.

 - Newly renovated bathrooms and kitchens are appealing to buyers.
 Such renovations can be very costly.
-Whilst Granite and Caeserstone is very popular for kitchen tops, a high gloss finish can also be achieved with PVC-wrapped kitchen units.
+Whilst granite and Caesarstone is very popular for kitchen tops, a high gloss finish can also be achieved with PVC-wrapped kitchen units.

 - You do not need to replace taps with the most expensive designer imports.
 Local manufacturers, e.g. Cobra, have a very attractive range of products at much lower prices.
-Also, installation is not problematic.
+Also, the installation is not problematic.

 - Do not overspend on your swimming pool.
 It costs anywhere from R20 000 to R50 000 to put in a pool.
 Then there are the maintenance costs that also need to be considered.
 A small pool that is easy to maintain may be the best option.

 - Garages are important selling points.
 If you can also provide additional space for plumbing and laundry, the value is increased further.
 This is a low-cost improvement.

 - Security is a major selling point.
-Perimeter walling and fencing immediately push up the value of your property.
+Perimeter walling, palisade and electric fencing immediately push up the value of your property.
 Furthermore, American shutters, which double up as security bars, add cosmetic appeal as well as security.